ericfzhu/ericfzhu/README.md

 ### My values

-:blue_heart: Love others and have empathy
+:blue_heart: Empathy and compassion for others

 :purple_heart: Empower to do good

-:green_heart: Think and act with purpose
+:green_heart: Think slow and act with purpose

 :heart: Be the change you seek